 Lagune Ouest (DK)

-Nikolaj Stobbe founded Lagune Ouest in 2021 with the ambition to make new exhibition and career opportunities, primarily for local artists.
+Nikolaj Stobbe founded Lagune Ouest in 2021 with the ambition to make new exhibitions and career opportunities, primarily for local artists.
 The gallery has an emphasis on curated exhibitions and aims to amplify and establish the voices of a new generation of artists.

 Denmark